pulumi/pulumi-junipermist/docs/_index.md

 The Mist Provider allows Pulumi to manage Juniper Mist Organizations.

-It is mainly focusing on day 0 and day 1 operations (provisionning and delpyment) but will be completed over time.
+It is mainly focusing on day 0 and day 1 operations (provisioning and deployment) but will be completed over time.

 Use the navigation tree to the left to read about the available resources and functions.